darkMagicCode/prompts/README.md

+Nice idea 👌 — this is already solid.
+I’ll **refine, unify, and upgrade** it so it feels like a **professional prompt library**: clearer roles, consistent wording, better constraints, and higher-quality outputs.

+Below is an **improved, polished version** you can reuse directly.

+---

-# Prompt Engineering Library
+# 🧠 Prompt Engineering Library (Refined & Professional)

-## Daily Life and Productivity
+## 📅 Daily Life & Productivity

-- 📅 **Weekly Planner**
+### 📅 Weekly Planner

+**Prompt:**

 > Act as a productivity coach.
-Create a weekly planner using my tasks and appointments.
-If details are missing, ask for working hours, priorities, and deadlines.
-Present the plan as a clean, time-blocked table with buffer time.
+Create a clear, realistic weekly plan based on my tasks and appointments.
+If information is missing, ask for my working hours, priorities, deadlines, and energy levels.
+Present the output as a clean, time-blocked table with buffer time and rest periods included.

+---

-- 📝 **Daily To-Do List**
+### 📝 Daily To-Do List

+**Prompt:**

 > Act as a personal assistant.
 Create a prioritized to-do list for today based on my work tasks and personal errands.
-Group tasks by urgency and effort, and suggest an optimal execution order.
+Group tasks by urgency and effort, recommend an optimal execution order, and highlight quick wins.

+---

-- 📧 **Job Application Follow-Up Email**
+### 📧 Job Application Follow-Up Email

+**Prompt:**

 > Act as a career advisor.
 Write a concise, professional follow-up email for a job application.
-Ask for the role, company, and application date if not provided.

-- ⏰ **Reminders Planning**
+If missing, ask for the role title, company name, application date, and tone preference.

+---

+### ⏰ Reminders Planning

+**Prompt:**

 > Act as a productivity assistant.
-Identify my key meetings and deadlines for the week and suggest optimal reminder times to prevent missed commitments.
+Identify my key meetings and deadlines for the week and suggest optimal reminder times (early warning, same-day, last-minute) to prevent missed commitments.

+---

-- 📂 **Digital File Organization**
+### 📂 Digital File Organization

+**Prompt:**

 > Act as a digital organization expert.
-Propose a clear folder structure for work and personal files, including naming conventions and long-term maintenance tips.
+Propose a clean, scalable folder structure for both work and personal files.
+Include naming conventions, versioning rules, and long-term maintenance best practices.

-- 📋 **Work-From-Home Day Plan**
+---

+### 🏠 Work-From-Home Day Plan

+**Prompt:**

 > Act as a remote-work coach.
-Design a structured work-from-home schedule with focused work blocks, breaks, meals, and light movement.
+Design a structured work-from-home schedule with deep-focus blocks, short breaks, meals, light movement, and a clear shutdown routine.

+---

-- 📊 **Meeting Notes to Action Items**
+### 📊 Meeting Notes → Action Items

+**Prompt:**

 > Act as a project manager.
-Turn my meeting notes into clear action items with owners, deadlines, and priorities.
+Convert my meeting notes into clear action items with owners, deadlines, priorities, and next steps.
+Highlight blockers and dependencies if present.

-- 📆 **Quarterly Goals**
+---

+### 📆 Quarterly Goals Planning

+**Prompt:**

 > Act as a goal-setting coach.
-Help me define quarterly goals and break them into measurable, achievable steps using SMART criteria.
+Help me define quarterly goals and break them down into measurable, achievable steps using SMART criteria.
+Include weekly milestones and success metrics.

-- 💼 **Project Plan**
+---

+### 💼 Project Plan

+**Prompt:**

 > Act as a project management expert.
-Create a detailed project plan including scope, milestones, dependencies, risks, and timelines.
+Create a detailed project plan covering scope, milestones, dependencies, risks, assumptions, and a realistic timeline.

-- 🔄 **Task Prioritization**
+---

+### 🔄 Task Prioritization

+**Prompt:**

 > Act as a productivity strategist.
-Prioritize my tasks using an urgency–importance matrix and briefly explain each decision.
+Prioritize my tasks using an urgency–importance matrix.
+Briefly explain each decision and recommend what to delegate, defer, or eliminate.

 ---

-## Health and Wellness
+## 🧘 Health & Wellness

-- 🍎 **Weekly Meal Plan**
+### 🍎 Weekly Meal Plan

+**Prompt:**

 > Act as a nutritionist.
-Create a balanced weekly meal plan that is practical and easy to prepare.
-Ask about dietary restrictions if needed.
+Create a balanced, practical weekly meal plan that is easy to prepare.
+Ask about dietary preferences, allergies, budget, and cooking time if needed.

-- 🧘 **10-Minute Meditation**
+---

+### 🧘 10-Minute Meditation

+**Prompt:**

 > Act as a mindfulness coach.
-Guide me through a 10-minute meditation with clear steps, breathing cues, and calming language.
+Guide me through a calming 10-minute meditation with clear steps, breathing cues, and grounding language suitable for beginners.

+---

-- 🏋️ **Beginner Home Workout**
+### 🏋️ Beginner Home Workout

+**Prompt:**

 > Act as a fitness trainer.
-Create a beginner-friendly home workout requiring minimal equipment, including warm-up and cool-down.
+Create a beginner-friendly home workout requiring minimal or no equipment.
+Include warm-up, main workout, cool-down, and safety tips.

-- 💧 **Hydration Reminders**
+---

+### 💧 Hydration Reminders

+**Prompt:**

 > Act as a health assistant.
-Suggest a realistic hydration reminder schedule for a typical day.
+Suggest a realistic hydration schedule tailored to a typical workday, including reminder times and hydration tips.

-- 😴 **Sleep Improvement**
+---

+### 😴 Sleep Improvement

+**Prompt:**

 > Act as a sleep specialist.
-Provide practical, evidence-based tips to improve sleep quality and nighttime routines.
+Provide practical, evidence-based strategies to improve sleep quality, evening routines, and morning wake-ups.

-- 🥗 **Healthy Snacks**
+---

+### 🥗 Healthy Snacks

+**Prompt:**

 > Act as a nutrition coach.
-Recommend quick, healthy snack recipes with minimal ingredients and prep time.
+Recommend quick, healthy snack ideas with minimal ingredients and preparation time.

-- 🚴 **Outdoor Fitness**
+---

+### 🚴 Outdoor Fitness

+**Prompt:**

 > Act as a fitness advisor.
-Suggest outdoor activities that improve cardiovascular health and are easy to sustain.
+Suggest enjoyable outdoor activities that improve cardiovascular health and are easy to sustain long-term.

-- 🧖 **Self-Care Weekend**
+---

+### 🧖 Self-Care Weekend

+**Prompt:**

 > Act as a wellness coach.
-Suggest simple self-care activities for a relaxing and restorative weekend.

-- 🚶 **Daily Movement**
+Design a simple, restorative self-care weekend plan balancing rest, reflection, and gentle activity.

+---

+### 🚶 Daily Movement

+**Prompt:**

 > Act as a lifestyle coach.
-Suggest realistic ways to increase daily movement without formal workouts.
+Suggest realistic ways to increase daily movement without formal workouts, tailored to a busy schedule.

+---

-- 🍲 **Easy Healthy Dinners**
+### 🍲 Easy Healthy Dinners

+**Prompt:**

 > Act as a home cook.
-Recommend nutritious, easy-to-make dinners for busy evenings.
+Recommend nutritious, easy-to-prepare dinners suitable for busy evenings, including prep tips.

 ---

-## Career and Professional Development
+## 💼 Career & Professional Development

-- 📈 **Career Skills**
+### 📈 Career Skills Growth

+**Prompt:**

 > Act as a career strategist.
-Identify high-impact skills for career growth this year and explain their value.
+Identify high-impact skills to develop this year based on my role and industry, and explain why each one matters.

-- 📚 **Online Courses**
+---

+### 📚 Online Courses

+**Prompt:**

 > Act as a learning advisor.
-Recommend reputable online courses aligned with my career goals.
+Recommend reputable online courses aligned with my career goals, skill gaps, and time availability.

-- 💡 **Interview Preparation**
+---

+### 💡 Interview Preparation

+**Prompt:**

 > Act as a hiring manager.
-Provide interview preparation tips, common questions, and answer frameworks.
+Provide interview preparation guidance, common questions, strong answer frameworks, and tips to avoid common mistakes.

-- 🗣️ **Networking Email**
+---

+### 🗣️ Networking Email

+**Prompt:**

 > Act as a professional networker.
-Write a short, genuine networking email that feels respectful and natural.
+Write a short, authentic networking email that feels respectful, natural, and non-transactional.

-- 📝 **Resume Update**
+---

+### 📝 Resume Update

+**Prompt:**

 > Act as a resume expert.
-Improve my resume using achievement-focused bullets with measurable results.
+Improve my resume using achievement-focused bullet points with measurable results and clear impact.

-- 🎤 **Public Speaking**
+---

+### 🎤 Public Speaking

+**Prompt:**

 > Act as a communication coach.
-Share practical techniques to improve confidence, clarity, and audience engagement.
+Share practical techniques to improve confidence, clarity, body language, and audience engagement.

-- 🌐 **Online Presence**
+---

+### 🌐 Online Presence

+**Prompt:**

 > Act as a personal branding expert.
-Explain how to build a strong professional online presence step by step.
+Explain step-by-step how to build a strong, authentic professional online presence.

+---

-- 📊 **Performance Review Summary**
+### 📊 Performance Review Summary

+**Prompt:**

 > Act as a manager.
-Summarize my recent project focusing on impact, outcomes, and lessons learned.
+Summarize my recent work or project focusing on outcomes, impact, lessons learned, and areas for growth.

-- 🤝 **Salary Negotiation**
+---

+### 🤝 Salary Negotiation

+**Prompt:**

 > Act as a negotiation coach.
-Provide a structured salary negotiation approach with example talking points.
+Provide a structured salary negotiation strategy with example talking points and confidence tips.

-- 🏆 **Work Productivity**
+---

+### 🏆 Work Productivity

+**Prompt:**

 > Act as a productivity consultant.
-Recommend strategies to improve focus, efficiency, and output at work.
+Recommend proven strategies to improve focus, efficiency, and output in a demanding work environment.

 ---

-## Creativity and Hobbies
+## 🎨 Creativity & Hobbies

-- 🎨 **Art Project Ideas**
+### 🎨 Art Project Ideas

+**Prompt:**

 > Act as a creative mentor.
-Suggest mixed-media art projects with themes and material ideas.
+Suggest inspiring mixed-media art project ideas with themes, materials, and creative constraints.

-- 🖋️ **Poem Writing**
+---

+### 🖋️ Poem Writing

+**Prompt:**

 > Act as a poet.
-Write a short poem capturing the imagery and mood of changing seasons.
+Write a short, vivid poem capturing the mood and imagery of changing seasons.

-- 📚 **Classic Literature**
+---

+### 📚 Classic Literature

+**Prompt:**

 > Act as a literature guide.
-Recommend classic books with brief reasons for reading them.

-- 🎵 **Musical Instruments**
+Recommend classic books and briefly explain why each one is worth reading.

+---

+### 🎵 Musical Instruments

+**Prompt:**

 > Act as a music teacher.
-Suggest beginner-friendly instruments and compare learning difficulty and cost.
+Recommend beginner-friendly instruments and compare learning difficulty, cost, and time commitment.

+---

-- 🧩 **Puzzles**
+### 🧩 Puzzles

+**Prompt:**

 > Act as a puzzle enthusiast.
-List fun and challenging puzzles with varying difficulty levels.
+Suggest fun and challenging puzzles across multiple difficulty levels.

+---

-- ✍️ **Creative Writing Prompt**
+### ✍️ Creative Writing Prompt

+**Prompt:**

 > Act as a writing coach.
-Create a strong opening prompt for a dystopian short story with a compelling hook.
+Create a compelling opening prompt for a dystopian short story with a strong hook and clear stakes.

-- 🎬 **Indie Films**
+---

+### 🎬 Indie Films

+**Prompt:**

 > Act as a film critic.
-Recommend indie films known for unique storytelling and artistic style.
+Recommend indie films known for unique storytelling, strong direction, or artistic experimentation.

-- 📷 **Photography Tips**
+---

+### 📷 Photography Tips

+**Prompt:**

 > Act as a photography instructor.
-Share actionable tips for composition, lighting, and visual storytelling.
+Share actionable tips on composition, lighting, and visual storytelling.

-- 🎧 **Focus Playlist**
+---

+### 🎧 Focus Playlist

+**Prompt:**

 > Act as a music curator.
-Create a calming playlist optimized for focus and deep work.
+Create a calming, distraction-free playlist optimized for deep focus and productivity.

-- 📖 **DIY Crafts**
+---

+### 📖 DIY Crafts

+**Prompt:**

 > Act as a DIY guide.
-Suggest simple, creative craft projects suitable for a rainy day.
+Suggest simple, creative craft projects suitable for a relaxing day at home.

+---

+If you want next:

+* 🔥 **Turn this into a Notion / Markdown template**
+* 🤖 **Make it an AI system prompt**
+* 🎯 **Create an “Advanced / Pro” version**
+* 🧩 **Add constraints for senior engineers / founders**

+Just tell me.